binyamin12302/Decimal-to-Binary/README.md

 📌 **Support stack animation for any number, not just `5`.**
 📌 **Add a "Step-by-Step" mode to slow down the recursion process.**

 ---

-## 🤝 Contributing

-Feel free to **fork** this repository and submit a pull request if you have improvements! 🚀

----

 ## 📚 Credit